jonahjnewton/TDVault/Katana/KatanaFloatingNodes/README.md

+---
+layout: post
+title: Creating/Pasting Nodes in a Floating Layer in Katana
+---
 # Creating/Pasting Nodes in a Floating Layer in Katana

 When creating a node in Katana through the Tab menu (or pasting a node), the node enters a "floating" state which allows the user to place the node wherever they like.